The Ultimate What, When, Why and How Guide To Colic

 Some parents may worry that medically diagnosed colic may be ‘passed down’ from family members.

-However, any baby may become colicky and there’s no evidence to suggest that colic runs in families (7).
+However, any baby may become colicky and there’s no evidence to suggest that it runs in families (7).

 Additionally, no two babies are the same, so even if one of your children experiences medically diagnosed colic it may not increase the likelihood of your other baby having it.

-Given the mystery that surrounds colic’s causation, it’s perhaps unsurprising that several myths have developed relating to the condition.
+Given the mystery that surrounds its causation, it’s perhaps unsurprising that several myths have developed relating to the condition.

 Remember, you should always talk to your doctor for any health-related advice, particularly when it comes to your baby.
 If you have any concerns about your child’s health, or if symptoms persist, talk to your health professional.